The role of elastic instability on the self-assembly of particle chains in simple shear flow: Results and Discussion

 where $L$ is the chain length and $N_L$ is the number of chains of a given length $L$ in an image frame.
 As suggested by its name, $A_f$ is a measure of bead alignment in a given image frame and will always have a value $\geq 1$, where $A_f = 1$ is achievable \textit{if and only if} there were solely single beads in the image frame.
 As stated by Pasquino \textit{et al}. \cite{pasquino2013migration}, $A_f$ bares a resemblance to the weight average molecular weight of polymer chains and as such chains of longer length have greater impact on $A_f$.

 In Fig.\ref{fig:AlignmentFactor}-(A) we report the alignment factor for the same set of experiments analysed earlier in Fig.\ref{fig:Accumulation} and \ref{fig:Percentage}.
-From Fig.\ref{fig:AlignmentFactor}-(A) it can be seen that at relatively short times, all curves show an increase of $A_f$ up to a maximum value, whose amplitude increases proportionally to the shear rate, while its abscissa is inversely proportional to $\dot{\gamma}$ for Wi$\leq 1$ and remains almost constant for Wi$> 1$.
+From Fig.\ref{fig:AlignmentFactor}-(A) it can be seen that at relatively short times, all curves show an increase of $A_f$ up to a maximum value, whose amplitude increases proportionally to the shear rate, while its abscissa is inversely proportional to $\dot{\gamma}$ for $M_{Norm}<1$ and remains almost constant for $M_{Norm}> 1$.
 After reaching a maximum, all the curves tend to exponentially decrease towards a steady-state value at long times.
-Notably, this is the first time in literature that such behaviour of $A_f$ is reported, as it was expected that $A_f$ would have increased monotonically until a plateau value at long times, as described by Pasquino \textit{et al}. \cite{pasquino2013migration,pasquino2014}.
+This is the first time in literature that such behaviour of $A_f$ is reported, as it was expected that $A_f$ would have increased monotonically until a plateau value at long times, as described by Pasquino \textit{et al}. \cite{pasquino2013migration,pasquino2014}.
 However, it must be said that, their focal plane was positioned at the wall of the shear cell and therefore particle migration\cite{pasquino2010effect,pasquino2013migration} towards the plate continued to supply the area with new beads.
 In this work, the focal plane was placed at the centre of the fluid chamber and therefore we again posit that the decrease of $A_f$ at long-times may be due to either (i) particle migration away from the centre of the channel (this being a possible explanation that is not supported by the experimental evidence reported in this work), or (ii) longer chain particles breaking down to single particles (which is the thesis we support).

-In order to better understand the temporal behaviour of $A_f$, we performed a best fit of the curves by means of the following asymmetric double sigmoid function\cite{chen2017thermogravimetric} (also known as piecewise logistic function):
+To better understand the temporal behaviour of $A_f$, we performed a best fit of the curves by means of the following asymmetric double sigmoid function\cite{chen2017thermogravimetric} (also known as piecewise logistic function):